jindonghuo/Multiphyscs-modelling-of-thermal-plasma-in-Fluent-Solver/README.md

 * In windows, it needs the C compiler installed.
 It seems latest ANSYS Fluent has in-built compiler, thus no additional compiler is needed.
 * In windows, modify the environment by clicking C:\Program Files\ANSYS Inc\v211\fluent\ntbin\win64\setenv.exe to add fluent to PATH
 * In linux, please export gcc as compiler
-* The author suggests shared-memory for parallel computing (single node/cpu with multiple cores)
+* The author suggests shared-memory for parallel computing (single node/cpu with multiple cores/threads)

 ## Executing
 * Create your geometry mesh in whatever format that can be read by Fluent, then open it by fluent, check the cell zone or surface name/ID